VENOMREC: Cross-Modal Interactive Poisoning for Targeted Promotion in Multimodal LLM Recommender Systems: Related Work

 \paragraph{Poisoning Attacks against MLLMs.} Data poisoning is a critical security threat where attackers manipulate model behaviour by injecting malicious samples into training data \cite{biggio2012poisoning,li2022backdoor,schwarzschild2021just}.
 It has been explored in image classification~\cite{shafahi2018poison}, vision-language learning~\cite{carlini2021poisoning,yang2023data,liang2024badclip,liang2025vl}, generative models~\cite{shan2024nightshade,wu2025proactive}, and LLMs~\cite{shu2023exploitability, ning2025exploring, ning2024cheatagent}.
+In the recommendation domain in particular, prior work has extensively examined data poisoning against collaborative filtering and sequential recommenders~\cite{wang2024poisoning,huang2021data,zhang2020practical,li2016data}, primarily through injection of fabricated interaction records.
 However, these studies primarily focus on single-modality settings.
 When moving to MLLMs, such conventional paradigms often yield limited influence because the cross-modal grounding in MLLMs acts as a natural defence in practice, where the unperturbed modality serves as a ``semantic anchor" to rectify unimodal noise.
-Shadowcast~\cite{xu2024shadowcast} attempted to overcome this by designing ``shadow" samples that leverage both visual and textual modalities to enhance the stealthiness and effectiveness.
+Shadowcast~\cite{xu2024shadowcast} attempted to overcome this by designing ``shadow" samples that leverage both visual and textual modalities to enhance both stealthiness and effectiveness.
 However, it primarily manipulates input-level features to induce latent misalignment, failing to exploit the deep cross-modal fusion mechanisms.
 This limitation is particularly evident in MLLM-RecSys, where the alignment of user interactions and cross-modal semantics drives recommendations.

-In this work, we propose the first cross-modal interactive poisoning attack targeting MLLM-RecSys.
-Unlike prior works, we turn the cross-modal consensus (originally a defence barrier), forcing the model to reach a malicious consensus for effective and stealthy manipulation.
+Unlike prior works, we turn the cross-modal consensus, originally a defence barrier, into an attack amplifier that biases the model to reach a malicious consensus for effective and stealthy manipulation.